 In Long Beach, at the end of 2018, a 54-year old man was arrested for a road rage incident that included the injuring a motorcyclist and a pedestrian.
 The old man had fled the scene leaving a motorcyclist in critical condition and a pedestrian with a broken leg.
 The old man was driving a silver pick up truck when he became enraged.
 In an act of road rage, the man in the silver pick up clipped the back tire of the motorcycle which sent the rider flying through the air and landing on a retaining wall.
 The motorcycle was then out of control and hit a pedestrian who was walking near the incident.
 The old man fled the scene, but when he was found the marks on his pick up were consistent with the accident.

 This kind of incident put two people in the hospital and out of work for a while.
 The pedestrian suffering from a leg injury is entitled to compensation as much as the motorcycle rider.
 If you have been injured by a vehicle as a pedestrian, you have just as much right to be compensated.
-Our Long Beach Pedestrian Accident Attorney at JML Law, a Professional Law Corporation are here to fight for just compensation to your injuries.
+Our Long Beach Pedestrian Accident Attorney at JML Law, a Professional Law Corporation is here to fight for just compensation to your injuries.
 We have worked with clients in various situations and have successfully received compensation via a settlement or going to court.
 With our aggressive tactics, we put all of our attention on your case.
 Call 818-610-8800 or click here to start a conversation with our legal team today.